Risk-based principles for managing conflicts of interest

 Assessing COIs involves assessing managing risks against risk tolerance parameters in the context of the activity

-When assessing a material interest to verify the level of COI risk it poses, a delegate should scrutinise and understand the disclosed material interests relevant to the COI.
+When evaluating a material interest to determine its potential COI risk, a delegate should thoroughly review and understand all disclosed material interests related to the COI.

-When scrutinising interests as part of the risk assessment process. delegates should consider:
+When analysing interests as part of the risk assessment process. delegates should consider:

 - the nature and value of the interest,